-Four novellas – The Platinum Raven, The Host in the Attic, Apricot Eyes and Hallucination in Hong Kong – are published as separate ebooks, and also as a single paperback The Platinum Raven and other novellas.
+Four novellas – The Platinum Raven, The Host in the Attic, Apricot Eyes and Hallucination in Hong Kong – are published as separate ebooks, and also as a single paperback The Platinum Raven and other novellas (a Distinguished Favorite in the NYC Big Book Award 2021).
 See www.rohanquine.com/press-media/the-novellas-reviews-media for reviews of these novellas, including by Iris Murdoch, James Purdy, Lambda Book Report and New York Press.
 Hunting as a pack, all four delve deep into the beauty, darkness and mirth of this predicament called life, where we seem to have been dropped without sufficient consultation ahead of time.

 All titles are also available in audiobook and video-book format, performed by the author.

 “Rohan Quine is one of the most original voices in the literary world today – and one of the most brilliant.” –Guardian Books blogger Dan Holloway, who included Quine’s The Imagination Thief on his list of the six “best self-published books of the decade”

 “A sensual ballet of rich characterisation, alluring subtlety and originality.
 The Beasts of Electra Drive is a novel that I didn't want to put down while I was reading it. […] I found myself underlining things on the page, throughout it, because of the allure of Quine's language.
 I was fascinated with the marriage of his vocabulary and his punctuation. […] This book creates a luscious and sensuous effect, which you can expand into.” –Suzi Rapport